-Ashok Bhandari, the Independent Director, have been appointed as an independent director on the board of directors of our Material Subsidiary, namely, BDJ Oxides Private Limited.
+Ashok Bhandari and Savita Agarwal, the Independent Directors, have been appointed as independent directors on the board of directors of our Material Subsidiary, namely, BDJ Oxides Private Limited.

 Committees of the Board

 In addition to the committees of our Board detailed below, our Board may, from time to time, constitute committees for various functions.